 Lamb Teriyaki Teppanyaki

-In fact, most of the food I tasted in Japan was fantastic, as I am sure all the rugby fans in Japan are noticing now during the rugby world cup, which is ongoing as I write this.
+In fact, most of the food I tasted in Japan was fantastic, as I am sure all the rugby fans in Japan are noticed during the rugby world cup, which was ongoing as I wrote this.

 Because it is a teriyaki lamb stir fry it was fairly quick to make, but allow some time to marinate the meat properly.